PSR794/VDP/README.md

 ---

 ### THE STYLUS
-A a green pen cap was used as a stylus for the testing.
+A green pen cap was used as a stylus for the testing.

 ![](https://i.imgur.com/MgrLU6a.jpg)